T R A V E L

 I have been visiting Baja since I was a child.
 I once attended a bullfight in Tijuana.

-I have slept on the beaches below Rosarito, been astonishedly drunk at Hussongs in Ensenada, eaten lobster in Puerto Nuevo, and only recently, in the briefest of windows, came to Cabo on a “tender boat” from a large cruise ship and swam in the moody waters.
+I have slept on the beaches below Rosarito, been astonishingly drunk at Hussongs in Ensenada, eaten lobster in Puerto Nuevo (and robbed!), and only recently, in the briefest of windows, came to Cabo on a “tender boat” from a large cruise ship and swam in the powerful, moody waters.

 Written and Photographed by Randy Dunbar